 1. Reduce the amount of plastic you use in your home

 Would you believe me if I told you that over the last 10 years, we have produced more plastic than during the whole of the last century?
 Or that enough plastic is thrown away each year to circle the Earth four times?
 And that 35 billion plastic water bottles are thrown away each year in the US alone?!
 (Source).
 Holy cow!
 Although, as much as these stats are frightening, I'm not surprised that this is the reality.
-Plastic is used in everything these days; water bottles, plastic wrap, straws, to-go cups and containers, clothing (nylon, lycra, Spandex), dishware and kids toys.
+Single-use plastic is used in everything these days; water bottles, plastic wrap, straws, to-go cups and food containers.
 But that's not to say we can't avoid those things -- we simply need to educate ourselves on the various sources of plastic and source more sustainable alternatives.

 Here are some ways you can start making the shift away from plastic:

 Just to add to that, it's really important to be aware of the packaging of the products you use to ensure that if they are using plastic in their packaging, they are reducing virgin plastic use or the creation of new plastic; as you can already tell, we already have enough [read: TOO MUCH!] on our planet.

 2. Reduce waste

 This sounds like a simple tip, but if it was that simple, more people would be doing it!
 There are so many ways we can reduce our waste and one of the first places you can start is by not creating any in the first place!
 That means limiting your use of things like paper towels and only using it when it's absolutely necessary, or using cloth instead.
 Plastic bags for produce at the grocery store?
 Bring your own mesh bags!
 And that plastic wrap you're using to wrap up sandwiches every day or cover up leftovers?
 Swap it for reusable beeswax wrap or use reusable glass or stainless steel food containers.